 The Cloud Is the Future

 Believe it or not – we all have entered to a new era of cloud computing, wherein reliability and interoperability challenges are started getting linked with security regulation, privacy, and lock-in.
+In future, role of Cloud Computing will definitely increase.
 Today, companies act quite cautiously when moving their business-critical data and applications between public and private cloud instances – so that every single point of error can be mitigated.

 The next decade of the cloud will be defined by its practicality and level of agility that it provides to its end-users.
 It would not at all be shocking – if mentioned that a single business will leverage multiple cloud instances to cater to its different purposes such as marketing, accounting, HR, and operations.